t1h0/smartini/README.md

 - **slots** ([`SlotAccess`](#smartinislotaccess), optional)

     Which slot(s) to get options from.
 If multiple are given, will return the intersection.
-If None will return all.
-Defaults to None.
+If `None` will return all.
+Defaults to `None`.

 **Returns**